xzackli/nawrapper/docs/source/usage/quickstart.rst

 .. figure:: ../_static/noise_power.png
   :scale: 60%

 For this example, we won't include a beam.
-Now we set up the namap objects, adding our original random map to the noise realization.
+Now we set up the :py:class:`nawrapper.ps.namap` objects, using as input our our original random realization summed with the noise realizations.

 .. code:: python